akhenakh/dico/README.md

 If dict_for_save is called on **not valid data** it will raise a **ValidationException**.

-### Create an object populate from existing data and modify it
+### Validate an object populate from existing data and modify it

     >>> dict_from_db = {'id': '50000685467ffd11d1000001', 'title': 'A post', 'body': "I'm a post"}
     >>> post = BlogPost(**dict_from_db)